 The curl loosening effect is by no means universal, nor should it be the purpose of your treatments.
 The consensus is that 's' shaped waves and curls, as opposed to 'o' shaped coils, are more likely to experience this side effect.
 It will NOT change your hair pattern (4a's won't become 3c's), but it may stretch your curls/waves, weighing them down and thus, reducing shrinkage.

-If you're hoping to smooth your situation, I'd recommend doing a few treatments back to back, once a week for 3 to 4 weeks and then switch to monthly or bi-monthly treatments.
+If you're hoping to smooth your situation, I'd recommend doing a few treatments back to back, once a week for a few weeks and then switch to monthly or bi-monthly treatments.
 Another tip would be to gently wrap (without disturbing or detangling) the henna'ed sections around your head, smoothing the length as you go, prior to putting on your plastic cap.

 Remember, as with everything else, balance is key.
 Very fine strands that get weighed down too much (whether from product or henna treatments) can break under that weight.
-Do your research and proceed, armed with knowledge.
+Also, over time, the build-up from frequent treatments can negatively impact the hair (causing dryness and breakage).
+My recommendation is to stick to roots only (see above) OR a gloss, and keep the treatments spaced at once every 4 weeks.
+You'll be good to go!
+As always, do your research and then proceed, armed with knowledge.

 I want to try henna for ALL of the effects EXCEPT the red color!